 Justice Reinvestment Initiative (JRI) at the Local Level

-In Phase I, sites received technical assistance to help engage leaders and key stakeholders, analyze justice system data, and identify strategies to reduce costs and increase community well-being and safety.
+In Phase I, sites received technical assistance to help engage leaders and key stakeholders, analyze criminal justice system data, and identify strategies to reduce costs and increase community well-being and safety.
 Phase II sites received both targeted technical assistance and funding to support the implementation of justice reinvestment strategies.

 Central to the JRI approach at the local level is the use of data and information to: